Gold rush draws hundreds of dredging rafts to Amazon tributary | Science-Environment

 The dredging rafts have floated downriver from the Humaita area, where there has been a surge in illegal gold mining, and were last seen some 400 miles (650 km) away in Autazes, a municipal district southeast of Manaus.
 A spokesperson for Brazil's environmental protection agency Ibama said the illegal dredging on the Madeira river was the responsibility not of the federal government but of Amazonas state and its environmental agency IPAAM.

+The Federal police said it was looking at the best way to deal with the problem and prevent environmental damage.
 "It's a free-for-all.
-None of the authorities are doing anything to stop illegal mining, which has become a epidemic in the Amazon," Aguiar said.
+None of the authorities are doing anything to stop illegal mining, which has become a epidemic in the Amazon," Aguiar of Greenpeace Brazil said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)